Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 Feature💧 Fennel Water🌿 Whole Seeds (chewed)

-Gentleness on stomach✅ Very gentle — suitable for sensitive stomachs⚠️ Stronger — may irritate sensitive individuals
+Gentle on stomach✅ Very gentle — good for sensitive stomachs⚠️ Stronger — may irritate sensitive people

-Ease of consumption✅ Easy — just drinkRequires chewing — some find texture unpleasant
+Ease of use✅ Easy — just drinkRequires chewing

-Best forDaily routine, hydration, morning useImmediate post-meal relief, breath freshening
+Best forDaily routine, hydration, morning useImmediate post-meal gas relief

 Calories~5–8 kcal per cup~7 kcal per ½ tsp